Trouv/bevy_ecs_ldtk/book/src/explanation/game-logic-integration.md

 This approach is suitable for many common, simple use cases.
 There's also room for more granular, component-level customization within some of the attributes, like `#[with(...)]` or `#[from_entity_instance]`.
-Of course, the traits can also be manually implemented for the even-more custom cases.
+Of course, the traits can also be manually implemented for the even-more-custom cases.

 ## Post-processing plugin-spawned entities
 There are still many cases where `LdtkEntity`/`LdtkIntCell` registration is insufficient.